HANDS:

 10

 We can speculate, of course, that there may be some result in the end.
 After years of rolling the boulder, perhaps hundreds of years, the hill might eventually give way and a road could appear.
-The result, however, is so remote as if there is no result at all.
+Yet the result is so remote as if there is no result at all.

 11